 If you meet certain requirements, you may apply for a provisional license that will allow you to practice in Texas while you are waiting to take your state board exam.
 This license is only available to DVM applicants who hold a current and active license in another state.
 Click the link below for more information about the provisional license.

-If you have any questions regarding exams, applications, or licensing please contact Marilyn Hartman, the Director of Licensing at 512-305-7558, or firstname.lastname@example.org.
+If you have any questions regarding exams, applications, or licensing please contact the Licensing Department at 512-305-7555, or email firstname.lastname@example.org.

 Continuing Education (CE)